Healthy Chicken and Gravy (Made with Bone Broth)

 Serving Tips

 • Chicken and gravy is delicious served over rice, cauliflower rice, or potatoes.
-For something a little bit different, serve with crusty sourdough bread instead.
+For added protein and fiber, serve with soaked quinoa

 Store